Sydney Opera House: Utzon and his resignation

-The Sydney Opera House opened the way for the immensely complex geometries of some modern architecture.
+The Sydney Opera House opened the way for the immensely complex geometries of modern architecture.
 The design was one of the first examples of the use of computer-aided design to design complex shapes.
-The design techniques developed by Utzon and Arup for the Sydney Opera House have been further developed and are now used for architecture, such as works of Gehry and blobitecture, as well as most reinforced concrete structures.
-The design is also one of the first in the world to use araldite to glue the precast structural elements together and proved the concept for future use.
+The design techniques were developed by Utzon and Arup for the Sydney Opera House have been further developed and are now used for architecture, such as works of Gehry and blobitecture, as well as most reinforced concrete structures.
+The design is also one of the world's first building to use araldite to glue the precast structural elements together and proved the concept for future use.

 It was also a first in mechanical engineering.
 Another Danish firm, Steensen Varming, was responsible for designing the new air-conditioning plant, the largest in Australia at the time, supplying over 600000 cuft of air per minute, using the innovative idea of harnessing the harbour water to create a water-cooled heat pump system that is still in operation today.